WHEATL3Y/nvim/README.md

 ---
 Installing C compiler in Windows

-This is required for tree-sitter to work, similar to issue above but more of a pain in the ass.
+This is required for tree-sitter to work.
+Similar to issue above but more of a pain in the ass.
 Use the following link to download and install Windows C/C++ build tools [Installing VS Build Tools](https://notes.jacobchristensen.me:443/s/31a3f53c-8005-468c-b66f-dc943dc04034)